 The HKSAR is headed by the Chief Executive (CE).
 The CE is advised on major policy decisions by the Executive Council.

 The Legislative Council is the law-making body of the HKSAR.
-It comprises 70 members, with 35 elected directly by geographical constituencies and 35 elected by functional, occupation-based constituencies.
+It comprises 90 members, including 40 Members returned by the Election Committee Constituency, 30 Members returned by Functional Constituencies, and 20 Members returned by Geographical Constituencies through elections.
 Apart from its law-making function, the Legislative Council debates issues of public interest, examines and approves budgets, receives and debates the Chief Executive's policy addresses, and endorses the appointment and removal of the judges of the Court of Final Appeal and the Chief Judge of the High Court.

 A founding member of the World Trade Organisation (WTO), Hong Kong is firmly committed to free and open trade.
 There is no barrier on trade.
 Hong Kong does not charge tariff on importation or exportation of goods.
 Import and export licensing is also kept to a minimum.
 Licensing is only imposed when there is a genuine need to fulfil obligations undertaken by Hong Kong to our trading partners, or to meet public health, safety or internal security needs.

 After the reunification with China in 1997, Hong Kong has continued its separate membership to the WTO using the name "Hong Kong, China".

 More information about Hong Kong can be found here.